Barfi!: Accolades

-Barfi! has received various awards and nominations in categories ranging mostly from recognition of the film itself, to its cinematography, direction, screenplay, and music, to the cast's performances.
+Barfi! has received various awards and nominations in categories ranging mostly from recognition of the film itself to its direction, screenplay, cinematography, music, to the cast's performances.
 The film was selected as India's official entry for the Best Foreign Language Film nomination for the 85th Academy Awards.
 The film received a leading 13 nominations at the 58th Filmfare Awards, and won a leading 7 awards, including Best Film, Best Actor (Kapoor), Best Female Debut (D'Cruz) and Best Music Director (Pritam).
 Barfi! received a leading 23 nominations at the 19th Screen Awards, winning 9, including Best Director (Basu), Best Actor (Kapoor), and Jodi No. 1 (Kapoor and Chopra).
 At the 14th Zee Cine Awards, Barfi! received 9 nominations, and won 8 awards, including Best Film, Best Director (Basu) and Best Actress (Chopra).

 Box office

 Upon its release, Barfi! started strongly at multiplexes throughout India, with around 80–90% occupancy, but had lower opening takings because of a limited release.
 The film grossed ₹85.6 million on its opening day.
 Its second day saw an increase of around 35% occupancy and collected ₹115 million.
 In its opening weekend, the film grossed ₹340 million.
 In its first week, Barfi! collected ₹565 million nett, and by its eighth day had earned ₹32.5 million despite the release of Heroine.
 Barfi! earned ₹150 million in its second weekend.
 Barfi! had a good second week where it has collected ₹242 million nett.
 In the third week, the film's takings rose to ₹158 million nett. and it took ₹61.5 million in its fourth week.
 During its cinematic release period, Barfi! earned a gross total of ₹1.06 billion in India.
 The all-India distributor share of the film was ₹500 million.
 The film became one of the highest-grossing Bollywood films of 2012 in India, and was declared a "Super Hit" after its three-week run by Box Office India.
 The film went on to gross ₹1.75 billion worldwide.
 Internationally, Barfi earned around ₹124 million in its opening weekend, slightly exceeding Raajneeti – which had collected ₹116 million – By the end of its run, Barfi! had grossed $6.25 million outside India, and it became one of the highest overseas grossing Bollywood films of 2012.